mysqljs/mysql/Readme.md

 - `SECURE_CONNECTION` - Support native 4.1 authentication.
 - `TRANSACTIONS` - Asks for the transaction status flags.

-In addition, the following flag will be sent if the option `multipleStatements` is set to `true`:
+The following flag will be sent if the option `multipleStatements` is set to `true`:

 - `MULTI_STATEMENTS` - The client may send multiple statement per query or statement prepare.

+The following flag will be sent if the option `compress` is set to `true` and the server indicates support for compression:

+- `COMPRESS` - Compress data between client and server.

 ### Other Available Flags

 There are other flags available.
 They may or may not function, but are still available to specify.

-- `COMPRESS`
 - `INTERACTIVE`
 - `NO_SCHEMA`
 - `PLUGIN_AUTH`